Status: Bill 14 received royal assent on October 30, 2019

 - October 8 – Bill 14 introduced

-If Bill 14 is passed, the AIOC will be established with a permanent board in the coming months.
+Bill 14 will come into force upon proclamation, and the AIOC will be established with a permanent board in the coming months.